 Orchids are even more sensitive to the ambient air temperature than most tropical house plants and flowers.
 Even a few hours of temperatures that are too high or too low can result in yellowing leaves.
 Unless you’re raising orchids grown outdoors or with known hardiness, indoor orchids should always stay above 60 degrees F.

-The problem is that indoor humidity levels vary from day to day and can change rapidly.
+The problem is that indoor humidity levels vary daily and can change rapidly.
 You might set up a humidifier in the morning of a dry day and find your orchids far too humid by the evening.

 Sensors that track the ambient humidity level and adjust humidifiers or passive methods like water trays often work better than constant humidification.
 Most orchids need 40% to 70% humidity, but this varies by the species.